Global Healing Center

 Benefits of consuming coconut oil include: Weight loss, immune system support, cardiovascular health, increased energy, thyroid support, healthy skin, hair and nails, improved cell regeneration, disables fungus, bacteria and viruses, improves insulin secretions and protection against free radicals.

 Hempseed Oil: Hemp Seed oil is derived from the seeds of the plant cannabis sativa.
 It provides all the essential fatty acids (EFA’s) and essential amino acids, structured in an easily digestible form to maintain human life.
 The oil is composed of 80% essential fatty acids, the highest in the plant kingdom.
-It contains the Omega 3,6 and 9 fatty acids.
+It contains Omega 3,6 and 9 fatty acids.
 No other plant oil has a perfect 3:1 ratio of Omega 6 to Omega 3 EFA’s.
 Hemp seed oil is also great for vegetarians because it provides them with healthy fatty acids without having to consume fish oil.
 Hempseed oil is also rich in vitamin E and is the only plant which provides a source of Vitamin D.

 Benefits of consuming Hemp Seed oil include: Cardiovascular support, natural sunblock agent, helps high blood pressure, reduces PMS, lowers high cholesterol, reduces inflammation, calms arthritis, soothes eczema, assists the brain and nervous system, produces healthy cell membranes, healthy skin, nails and hair, and can be used as skin moisturizer without clogging pores.